WuShaoling/hypertrons/README.md

 ## Support

-If you have any questions or feature requests, please feel free to submit an issue.
+If you have any questions or feature requests, please feel free to submit an issue